 OSA’s Seed Internship Program connects individuals who want to learn about seed production with experienced growers looking to hire interns.
 Prospective hosts and interns use our online matching platform to find each other.
 The terms of the internship are particular to each host and intern pair.
 OSA offers support as needed (guidance for farmers, promotion of intern positions, and options for online seed education resources to compliment the on-farm experience).
 OSA also provides periodic check-ins with hosts and interns and additional support as needed throughout the season.

 Any beginning producer working on a seed farm is invited to enroll in our Organic Seed Production Online Course, beginning in 2021.
 Watch for registration announcement early 2021 as registration will be limited to ensure course quality.
 This interactive, cohort-based course is designed to supplement an on-farm seed production training experience.
 The course includes six modules over six months, and is focused on the biological, technical and economic aspects of organic seed production.
-A link to the course description page will be available soon.
+Learn more and sign-up to receive alerts about the course.

 Self-Guided Tutorial in Organic Seed Production